Hieroglyphics

 In the picture you see above, you can faintly see the hieroglyphs in the blue part of this art piece.
 This shows that the Maya were using hieroglyphs to help tell a story.
 (Image 3)

-Maya hieroglyphs had a significant impact on the Maya community, that they used it to tell stories, write to each other, and keep record of historical data.
-They were also used to assist with telling stories.
-Some hieroglyphs were used in art pieces or in small paper books that people called codex.
+Maya hieroglyphs had a significant impact on the Maya community: they used these characters to tell stories, write to each other, and keep record of historical data.
+Some hieroglyphs were used in art pieces or in small paper books that people called a codex.
+These codex were later found by modern day humans and taken in for translation.

 INTERESTING LINKS